Welcome to Season 5 of the AHGL!

 As there is quite a bit to do, a good team captain also knows how to delegate.
 It is useful to have assistants specializing in some of the following areas:

--In-house publicity and recruiting
+- -In-house publicity and recruiting

--Match uploads and homepage maintenance
+- -Match uploads

--Organizing spectator parties.
+- -Organizing spectator parties.

 Find people who share your passion and sense of fun!
 It will make the whole experience a lot more rewarding and a lot less work.